tbaums/dcos-k8s-days-labs/labs/Lab_05_Deploy_Public_Image_Repo.md

 http://127.0.0.1:8002/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/

-If the above URL does not work, then the proxy needs to be restarted.
+If the above URL does not work, then the kubectl proxy needs to be restarted.
 We need to ensure that we have selected the kubernetes-cluster2.
 To do this:

 ```
 $ kubectl config get-contexts